Language:

 If you want to wish people Merry Christmas in Portuguese, you might say Feliz Natal.
 Some people might also use Boas Festas, which means Happy Holidays.

 A common sentence Brazilians use to wish everyone happy holidays is “Feliz Natal e um próspero Ano Novo”.
-You will surely find this sentence on social media, shops, and written on Christmas cards.
+You will surely find this sentence on social media, in shops, and written on Christmas cards.
 It can literally be translated to “Merry Christmas and a prosperous new year.”

 Christmas Vocabulary